I came across The AZ Code today. And since it has to do with earning money as an Amazon affiliate, I took a closer look.

 The good news about all of this is two fold.

 First of all, making money on Amazon IS possible.
 As long as you bypass BS programs that are promising you overnight success, you can build a profitable business this way.

 Second, The AZ Code is sold through ClickBank.
 Who is a reputable third party marketplace where people buy and sell digital products.
 Which means, you can get a refund for up to 60 days.

 And the refund is solid.
 I know this first hand.
 ClickBank always honours a legitimate refund request.
 So this is a good thing for folks who have bought this and want their money back.

-This is simply not the reality of affiliate marketing.
-I know this for a fact.
+The AZ Code promotes the idea of ‘push button success’.
+Which is simply not the reality of affiliate marketing.
+I know this from personal experience.